The Golden Age of the Dutch Republic was a flourishing period for culture and economy, yet it wasn’t characterized by peace. The Dutch Republic...

-Although most commonly associated with the works of Diego Rivera, José Clemente Orozco, and David Alfaro Siqueiros, muralism has been a part of Mexico’s artistic heritage since pre-Colombian times.
-Mesoamerican civilizations adorned their palaces and temples with murals depicting everything from historical events such as wars to religious ceremonies like human sacrifices.
-One surviving example of such ancient muralism can still be found today in the so-called Temple of Murals, which is located in the Mayan archeological site of Bonampak and dates back to the 8th century A.D.
+Although most commonly associated with the works of Diego Rivera, José Clemente Orozco, and David Alfaro Siqueiros, Mexican muralism has actually been part of the country’s artistic heritage since pre-Colombian times.
+In fact, we have learned that Mesoamerican civilizations adorned their palaces and temples with murals.
+They illustrated everything from historical events such as wars to religious ceremonies like human sacrifices.
+So, here is the history of Mexico as written in the murals of The Big Three.

-In fact, in his The Torment of Cuauhtémoc, Siqueiros uses the conquistadors’ execution of the last Aztec emperor to show that, in many regards, the Spaniards’ methods of “civilizing” the native people were not so different from the local religious practices they deemed to be so savage.
-The brutality of the Spanish Inquisition in the Americas went unquestioned until the Dominican friar Bartolomé de las Casas published A Short Account of the Destruction of the Indies, his famous chronicles of the atrocities being committed against the native people in what had now become the Viceroyalty of New Spain.
+In his The Torment of Cuauhtémoc, David Alfaro Siqueiros depicts the conquistadors’ execution of the last Aztec emperor.
+In many ways, the Spaniards’ methods of “civilizing” the native people were not so different from local religious practices.
+These had also been seen as savage.
+So, sadly, the brutality of the Spanish Inquisition in the Americas went on unquestioned.
+However, this changed when the Dominican friar, Bartolomé de las Casas, published A Short Account of the Destruction of the Indies.
+This famous work chronicled the atrocities committed against the native people in what had become the Viceroyalty of New Spain.

-Nonetheless, the patriotic services of the revolutionary priest are commemorated in Orozco’s murals Father Hidalgo and The Great Mexican Revolutionary Law and Freedom of the Slaves.
-In these two works, the artist presents Hidalgo in a social realist style that shows the influence his ideas had on the country’s revolutionary movements of the 20th century.
+Two of Orozco’s murals commemorate the patriotic services of the revolutionary priest.
+They are Father Hidalgo and The Great Mexican Revolutionary Law and Freedom of the Slaves.
+In these works, Orozco presents Hidalgo in a social realist style.
+This shows the influence his ideas had on the country’s 20th-century revolutionary movements.

-The first century of Mexico’s independence was a tumultuous period marked by unstable political regimes, great economic inequality, and a loss of considerable territory in a war with the United States.
-The dictatorship of Porfirio Díaz brought Mexico into the 20th century but ended in 1911 at the start of the Mexican Revolution.
-Under the leadership of Pancho Villa and Emiliano Zapata, amongst others, the several factions involved managed to institute constitutional and agrarian reform after a decade-long conflict that, according to some estimates, resulted in up to two million deaths.
+The first century of Mexico’s independence was a tumultuous period.
+It was marked by unstable political regimes, great economic inequality, and a loss of considerable territory in a war with the United States.
+It was the dictatorship of Porfirio Díaz that brought Mexico into the 20th century.
+However, this ended in 1911 at the start of the Mexican Revolution.
+Under the leadership of Pancho Villa and Emiliano Zapata, amongst others, the various factions managed to institute constitutional and agrarian reforms.
+These were implemented after a decade-long conflict that, according to some estimates, had resulted in around two million deaths.

-In the various panels of his mural From the Dictatorship of Porfirio Díaz to the Revolution, The People in Arms Siqueiros traces how the extravagant and lavish lifestyle of the aristocracy did much to fuel the anger of the country’s exploited peasants at the onset of the revolution.
+Siqueiros depicts this period in his mural From the Dictatorship of Porfirio Díaz to the Revolution, The People in Arms.
+In this work, he traces how the extravagant and lavish lifestyle of the aristocracy did much to fuel the anger of the country’s exploited peasants at the start of the revolution.

-By dedicating their talents to presenting the history of their country from its origins, while at the same time preserving an artistic tradition that lies at the very heart of that country’s cultural heritage, “los tres grandes” (or “the big three,” as they have come to be known in Spanish) have left behind a legacy which continues to inspire new generations of Mexican artists.
-Today, the influences of Rivera, Orozco, and Siqueiros can be seen throughout the country—from the murals decorating the villages of Zapatista rebels in the jungles of Chiapas to the ones lining the streets on the walls of neighborhoods in Mexico City.
+“Los tres grandes” (or “the big three,” as they are known) dedicated their talents to presenting the history of their country from its origins.
+In so doing, they left a legacy that continues to inspire new generations of Mexican artists.
+Yet, at the same time, they preserved an artistic tradition that lies at the very heart of that country’s cultural heritage.
+Today, the influence of Rivera, Orozco, and Siqueiros can be seen throughout the country.
+This extends from the murals which decorate the villages of Zapatista rebels in the jungles of Chiapas to those lining the streets on neighborhood walls of Mexico City.